Spain's "Big City". Madrid is perhaps best described as being the New York City of Spain; Spaniard...

 A small park south west of the Viaducto where you can enjoy moments of reflection and a magnifice...

 There is always lots going on in Madrid's most famous park.
-A crisp clear spring sky hovers over M...
+A blue and white spring sky stretches ...

 An open garden for over 200 years.
 In 1781, Karl III had the botanical gardens created right next ...

 A Madrid tradition: churros and chocolate in the heart of the city.
-A nightly ritual - first go da...
+A night-time ritual: first go ...

 An old, attractive market in the Old Town.
 Madrid's most attractive market, constructed from glass...